 This description of persecution derives from the testimony of many travelers to Catholic countries at that time.
 If such persecution took place in the early nineteenth cent occurred in the Middle Ages when the Papacy was at the height of its power!
 For example, M'Crie relates (The Reformation in Spain, pp. 181-188) how a Spaniard in the Protestantism and was in consequence killed by his brother, who never was punished for his deed.
-There must have been many such assassinations in the Middle Ages b for the reputation of the Virgin Mary.
+There must have been many such assassinations in the Middle Ages by for the reputation of the Virgin Mary.
 In fact, threats and persecution even took place in the United States, according to Brownlee, pp. 210-211:

-Who have their dungeon cells under their cathedrals, in which they claim, as inquisitors of their own diocese, to imprison free men in our republic facts respecting a man being so confined and scourged, in the cells at Baltimore, until he recanted, have been published, and not to this day contra uttering ferocious threats "to assassinate and burn up" those Protestants who successfully oppose Romanism?
+- Who have their dungeon cells under their cathedrals, in which they claim, as inquisitors of their own diocese, to imprison free men in our republic facts respecting a man being so confined and scourged, in the cells at Baltimore, until he recanted, have been published, and not to this day contrauttering ferocious threats "to assassinate and burn up" those Protestants who successfully oppose Romanism?
 The foreign papists!
-I have in my po six such inhuman threatenings against myself.

-Persecution also took the form of murders by corrupt authorities, as described in the following passage from Peter's Tomb Recently Discovered in Jerusalem, by F. Paul At length a Sclavonian waterman came to the palace with a startling story.
-He said that on the night when the prince disappeared, while he was water a scalar or the prince disappeared, while he was water a scalar or the prince disappeared.

-saw two men approach the bank, and look cautiously around to see if they were observed.
+I have in my positive six such inhuman threatenings against myself. - Persecution also took the form of murders by corrupt authorities, as described in the following passage from Peter's Tomb Recently Discovered in Jerusalem, by F. Paul At length a Sclavonian waterman came to the palace with a startling story.
+He said that on the night when the prince disappeared, while he was wa saw two men approach the bank, and look cautiously around to see if they were observed.
 Seeing no one, they made a signal to two others, one of carried a dead body swung carelessly across his horse.
 He advanced to the river, flung the corpse far into the water, and then rode away.
 Upon bei this before, the waterman replied that it was a common occurrence, and that he had seen more than a hundred bodies thrown into the Tiber in a sin Even as recently as the mid twentieth century, dissenters from Catholicism were in danger, according to the following quotations: